 This experience only becomes worst as one gets older.
 Children already have limited cognitive ability compared to adults so when they communicate in a new language they have much lower expectations in terms of talking and communicating.
 For adults, who often have complex, abstract ideas to share, it is frustrating to have to be reduced to speaking about mundane topics in a second language.

 In order to support students during this experience, it is important to remember the following points.

 - The task should be challenging but not overwhelming.
 This is a general concept in education but much more important in language teaching.
 Excessive failure will destroy the fragile ego of many ESL students.

 - Different students will struggle in different ways.
 This means a teacher should be strategic in terms of who they call on, correct publicly, the level of toughness, etc. as all of these decisions will affect students in different ways.

 - Acknowledging the frustration as the students learn the language can also help with coping.

 Learning a language involves changes to one’s self.
-This means that the ego is often threaten when acquiring a language.
-The intensity of this is only increase when one learns a language a an adult when compared to a child.
+This means that the ego is often threatened when acquiring a language.
+The intensity of this is only increased when one learns a language as an adult when compared to a child.
 As such, teachers need to support adults and children during this experience.